kni-neu/website/_news/10-announcements.md

 related_posts: false
 ---

+Projects will be reviewed on or before December 9.
+Please have them ready before December 9 so that I can ask questions throughout the day.
+Excited to see what you come up with!

 * Fill out the [slide deck](https://docs.google.com/presentation/d/1VO-SAmfm3smmDhVn6AkyK-SZTDURDILz9xCFx_0OiAA) with the:
   * Name(s) of each contributor
   * Topic of your problem (link to your instructions later in the deck)